Powerlearnproject/se-day1-assignment-Evaloise/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
-These include the development of programming languages such as Fortran, C, ADA i).
-The establishment of software engineering as a discipline in the 1960s ii).
-The advent of structured programming in the 1970s iii).
-The rise of agile methodologies in the 2000s.
+These include the development of programming languages such as Fortran, C, ADA
+1. The establishment of software engineering as a discipline in the 1960s
+2. The advent of structured programming in the 1970s
+3. The rise of agile methodologies in the 2000s.

 List and briefly explain the phases of the Software Development Life Cycle.
 1. Requirements: Gathering and documenting user needs and system requirements.